The

 about the lenses including, lens material, manufacturer, color,

-and any in-office treatments you’ve applied including UV dye.
+and any in-office treatments you’ve applied including

 Tips

-for cutting and edging
+for Cutting and Edging

-lenses that are to be AR coated
+lenses that are to be AR Coated

 Organize